 top of page

+Learn how to use Pinterest for business and you'll be able to increase your website traffic and build brand awareness.
 Pinterest may feel like just another social media platform, but it's actually a search engine.
 It's built entirely different from Instagram and Facebook.
 Optimizing your Pinterest profile for business can bring in new clients and customers, as well as increase your website traffic.
-(Quick Tip: The more organic traffic you can get to your website, the higher Google will prioritize your website in their search results!)
-Before establishing a strategy for Pinterest it's important to understand how it's being used and how that translates in your business.
+Before establishing a strategy for Pinterest it's important to understand how it's being used and how that translates in your own business.

 How is Pinterest Different from other platforms?